 In all salmon-producing regions, the relevant authorities have a licensing regime in place.
-In order to operate a salmon farm, a licence is the key prerequisite.
-Such licences restrict the maximum production for each company and the industry as a whole.
-The licence regime varies across jurisdictions.
+In order to operate a salmon farm, a license is the key prerequisite.
+Such licenses restrict the maximum production for each company and the industry as a whole.
+The license regime varies across jurisdictions.